ivanrozhd/anlp-project/README.md

 python dataset_creation.py  --token gt_dasdasdasdasdsafrgwr --model meta-llama/Llama-3.1-8B-Instruct --filepath data/natural_questions_sample.csv
 ```

+evaluated.csv - a csv file with labels for the responses from chatgpt4 (1 - correct, 0 - incorrect)

 # Train a SAPLMA/BayseianSAPLMA model for classification of the questions whether the model is able to answer them
 Example command: